lilliannguyen97/Portfolio/Portfolio/README.md

 I'm a recent college graduate from the University of California, Los Angeles.
 With a background in anthropology, I want to apply my research and qualitative analysis skills towards creating a greater impact on people.
 This led me to take the UX research and UX design course during my last quarter, where I've grown to love the field.

-UX takes me from understanding why people do the things they do to designing or improving their experiences — the transition from empathizing to feeling compassion is my drive for taking action with an end goal.
+UX takes me from understanding why people do the things they do to designing or improving their experiences — the transition from empathizing to feeling compassion drives me to take action with intent.

-**Let's connect!**
+## Let's connect!

 Say hello at lilliannguyen@g.ucla.edu or connect with me on [LinkedIn](www.linkedin.com/in/lilliannguyen97)!